RiledUpCrow/Flier/docs/Game.md

 These settings apply to every game.
 Some of them have default values, so if you don't specify them explicitly these will be used.
 Some values however are required.

 * `type` (**required**) type of the game.
 The value used here will determine what additional settings are available.
 Types are listed below.
+* `rounds` (**required**) whenever the game uses rounds or not.
+Rounds are managed by each game differently, so they are described in the _Game types_ section below.
+Generally in continuous games players will respawn immediately (delay may apply though) and in games with rounds players will have to wait until the round is finished to respawn.
 * `bonuses` list of bonuses available in the game.
 You don't have to specify this if you don't want any bonuses.
 * `effects` list of effects available in this game.
 You don't have to specify this if you don't want any effects.
 * `height_limit` (**default: 0**) a height at which players will receive suffocation damage (kind of simulating low air pressure).
 If it's 0 or lower, it doesn't apply.